English | Español

-Once again, a terribly troubled person has damaged and destroyed many lives by shooting innocent victims in a public place.
+Once again, a terribly troubled person has damaged and destroyed too many lives by shooting innocent victims in a public place.
 As we feel sorrow for the victims and for their loved ones, we also need to focus on what each of us can do to protect ourselves and the people important to us.
 We need to reassure children who might be traumatized by hearing about this tragedy or, far worse, knowing someone who was directly involved.

 In order to have peace of mind, we have to accept the uncertainty that risk of danger is a part of life.
 Violent attacks are horrifying.
 However, so are car accidents, fires, serious diseases, and natural disasters.
 In each case, although nothing works all of the time, there is a great deal that each of us can do to keep ourselves and others safe most of the time.

-The reality is that most schools, offices, parks, and shopping malls are usually not dangerous places to be.
+The reality is that most schools, offices, parks, streets, and shopping malls are usually not dangerous places to be.
 Feeling hopeless and helpless can diminish our joy in life and our freedom without making anyone safer.

 However, being in denial can increase the possibility that we will fail to recognize a potential problem and increase our risk of being harmed.